What Fukushima souvenirs do locals want to recommend to foreigners in 2025? [TOP 10 reader survey]

 Eccuson Pie (Sanmangoku)

-First produced in 1960.
-A baked confectionery made of walnut-filled bean paste wrapped in pie crust.
-It has a mild sweetness and is filling to eat, making it a confectionery that is on a par with Mamador.
+First produced in 1960, this baked confection features walnut-filled bean paste wrapped in a flaky pie crust.
+Its gentle sweetness and satisfying texture make it a treat on par with Mamador.

 No.4: Fukushima sake